ropensci/rgnparser/README.md

 gnparser is required to use this package.

-Installation instructions can be found at the [gnparser repo](https://gitlab.com/gogna/gnparser).
+Installation instructions can be found at the [gnparser repo][gnparser].

+See the [gnparser repo][gnparser] for details on the various features of gnparser

 ## Installation